recreateideas/filesystem-server/README.md

 **1-** Use npm to install filesystem-server globally

->Note: for windows you will need to install [cygwin](https://www.cygwin.com/) to be able to use this package
+>Note: for windows you will need to install [cygwin](https://www.cygwin.com/) to be able to use this package.
+But windows build is still in development.

 ```bash
 npm install -g filesystem-server #add "--unsafe" flag if executing it as 'nobody' user in linux